 Where did you buy these wheels/tires and how much did they cost?

-Discount Tire is hard to beat when they have wheel/tire promotions going on.
-Here's my bill...
+Back in early 2016, Discount Tire was hard to beat when they had wheel/tire promotions going on.

 Discount Tire Invoice